What you need to make your life easier (and get enough space for, let’s say, strategic planning?) are:

 1. You’ll have a single source of truth as a powerful reference point

 A lot of misunderstandings around resource assignments happen because people don’t have access to one constantly updated source of truth.
-Problems like double booking, duplicating tasks, or overlapping work result from that.
+Problems like schedule conflicts, double booking, duplicating tasks, or overlapping work result from that.